z-roth/cs3200-final-project-frontend/README.md

 After verifying node is installed with node -v on the command line, navigate to the root folder of this repository and run `npm install`.
 This will install all of the dependencies used to build this project.
 After that is complete, run `npm start` to start the program.
 By default, the program will run on `localhost:3000`, which you can access from your browser.

 All of this setup can be quite complex and there is a lot of room for error.
-If you need any help at all, please email me and I would be happy to assist.
+If you need any help at all, please email me and I would be happy to promptly assist!